*Installation of this drag pack and the modifications necessary to run the setup is recommended to be done by a qualified technician.*

-With the nut left in place on the ball joint, sand the threaded portion down to nearly flush with the nut as you can see below.
+With the nut left in place on the ball joint, sand the threaded portion down to flush with the nut as you can see below.
+For the front ball joint you will likely need to take about 1-1.5mm off the nut itself to clear as well due to the design of the wider inner barrel, this isn't required on the rear.
 Once complete, paint the now exposed portion of the ball joint to prevent rusting:

 If you ordered our 18/17" combo with tires, you will be using the 275/40/18 NT05R on the front.
 This tire is perfectly matched heightwise to the rear Mickey Thompson ET Street R tire, but is larger than stock.
 Due to it's increased diameter there are a couple points in the inner fender you will need to trim in order to avoid rubbing on hard turns.
 Keep in mind that this drag pack is aimed at those wishing to drag race, and is not designed to be used or raced in the same way the stock wheels and tires are.
 It should be noted that even the OEM front tires contact the fender liners, we have seen multiple stock cars on stock suspension and tires that have rubbed through the liners.
 The liners being rubbed are not the concern, it is the actual body.

 The first step will be removing your front fender liners, both front and rear portions, so we can access the areas to modify.
 In the rear of the fender well you will notice a few nubs and high spots, simply grind/sand these down flush with the rest of the area around them: